Protecting Nature

 By fostering these partnerships, we strive to demonstrate that ecological restoration and responsible land use can coexist, creating a win-win scenario for both the environment, and development sector.
 In doing so, we are taking meaningful steps toward a more sustainable and biodiverse future.

 As a Responsible Body, ProHort EcoShield can enter into conservation covenants with landowners and developers.
-Conservation covenants are legally binding agreements that are designed to establish the long term maintenance and improvement of land.
-Although conservation covenants can be set up to protect land for a range of different reasons, one of their primary uses is to support the delivery of Biodiversity Net Gain related to development.
+Conservation covenants are legally binding agreements that are designed to establish a 30 year term of maintenance and improvement of land enabling the sale of Biodiversity Net Gain Units by the landowner to the developer.
+Although conservation covenants can be set up to protect land for a range of different reasons, we use them as our primary way to support the delivery of Biodiversity Net Gain units.

 The role of a Responsible Body involves:

-Drawing up the Conservation Covenant in agreement with the land owner, which specifies the conservation goals to be met and what work can and can not be completed on the land.
-This will be set up as a Local Land charge and will be passed on to any future buyers of the land.
+Carrying out Due Diligence, setting up the Conservation Covenant in agreement with the land owner, which specifies the conservation goals to be met, what work needs to be completed and by what date.

 Monitoring the implementation of the maintenance and improvements detailed within the conservation covenant, to ensure that they are carried out as per the agreement.